twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 ### Step 9
 So, you are about to raise your 3rd pr.
 In the 3rd pr, you will add your photo in the `Team.md`.
 First, you need to upload your photo here, `twindle/docs/images/team` through new branch by raising pr.
 After merging the changes, update your repo(it's compulsory) and then, go to  `twindle/docs/TEAM.md` in your new branch and edit the page, where in the image section in front of your name, put this code `<img src="./images/team/yourName.jpg" width="80px">`.

+>In between doing these things, you can write article also, where you can share simple approach of doing the steps, where you feel difficulties.
+This wiil surely give you confidence to express yourself and makes it easier for people to learn new things :relaxed: .

 ### Step 10
 for 4th pr